 A hearty vegan stew made with potatoes and greens in a tomato based sauce

-This spinach and potato stew, also called Bonamatsi (Μποναμάτσι), is a dish common in the northern part of Greece, and not necessarily where our parents our from.
+This spinach and potato stew, also called Bonamatsi (Μποναμάτσι), is a dish common in the northern part of Greece, and not necessarily where our parents are from.
 Still, this was a meal that we would occasionally have growing up, particularly on fasting days.
-In fact, it was most often served in the days before Christmas, probably because a bowl of bonamatsi was filling and warming, perfect for the December in Canada.
-Holiday fasting periods aside, this was also a dish often made on Fridays, competing with the other simple vegan meal, fakes.
-By Friday, we now understand that our parents were relying on simple and straightforward meals to end the work week with.
+In fact, it was most often served in the days before Christmas, probably because a bowl of bonamatsi was filling and warming, perfect for December in Canada.
+Holiday fasting periods aside, this was also a dish often made on Fridays, competing with the other staple vegan (and lenten) meal, fakes.
+We now understand that by the time Friday rolled around our parents were relying on simple and straightforward meals to end the work week with.

 Vegan fritters made of chickpeas and fresh herbs, served with a tangy lemon tahini dipping sauce